 Automation – Our government needs to make sure that the benefits of automation, a huge issue on the short-term horizon, are realized throughout our society and not just by the shareholders.
 Studies indicate that 38% of jobs will be replaced by automation in the next twenty years.
 It is important to remember that automation is actually a good thing as long as the benefits are fairly distributed.
 However, this is not now the case, as companies benefit from cheap AI or robot labor and employees get laid off.
 The Europeans are already looking into how to fairly distribute the benefits of automation; we are not.
 This needs to and will change for our labor force to be competitive.

 Jobs and Vocational Training – I will also fight to provide access to good jobs through better education and vocational training.
 We have about six million jobs out there waiting to be filled right now.
 We need to better fund advanced education, especially in fields where there is a shortage of workers.
+And we need to dramatically improve our vocational training.
 For example, Germany spends about six times what we do as a function of GDP on job training, and about 53% of high schoolers there split their time between school and apprenticeship programs.
 And we need to help those with debt due to education expenses pay them off with lower rate loans.